 Hand-made pasta isn′t unusual in Florence.
 Many of the city’s finest eateries pride themselves on their fatti a mano (handmade) dishes.
 But what makes Tamerò worth a visit is its combination of contemporary décor with an adventurous menu.

-Walk through the front door and gaze into the busy kitchen, the working hub of the venue.
+Walk through the front door and gaze into the busy kitchen, the venue’s working hub.
 Pasta is made fresh daily and is also available to take away for locals or those lucky enough to have access to a kitchen.

-Beyond fresh pasta, enjoy oven-baked bread (also made daily on-site) and dishes showcasing a wide range of meats and fish.
+Beyond fresh pasta, Tamerò offers oven-baked bread (also made daily on-site) and dishes showcasing a wide range of meats and fish with a touch of Florence flair.
 Save some room for the unforgettable dolce – the fondente al cioccolato has a special ingredient that the waitstaff will divulge if you ask sweetly.

 Occupying a building once home to a mechanic’s workshop